-These are the key people who will handle the divorce of the UK from the European Union.
+These are the key people who will handle the divorce of the UK from the European Union, also known as Brexit.

 In Brussels, the president of the European Commission has appointed as chief negotiator Michel Barnier, a former French Minister and European Commissioner.
 Read his profile in this article by Politico.
 At the European Council, which represents national governments, an internal task force chaired by Didier Seeuws, a Belgian civil servant, will be in charge of the political accords.
 The European Parliament has selected as negotiator Guy Verhofstadt, former Prime Minister of Belgium and current leader of the Liberals Democrats at the European Parliament.
 More on the EU Brexit negotiators in this Bloomberg article.